luohongyin/EntST/readme.md

 - `train_size`: The number of a unit training set.
 The number of training case is `train_size x exp_id`.
 - `model_type_str`: Either `roberta` or `deberta`

+The `prompt_script.sh` file describes the entire process, and it runs multiple independent experiments.
+We also added `Slurm` flags so it can be submitted to slurm as a single job or a job array.

 # Reproducing Multi-class Experiments
 ```
 cd multi-class